sbernauer/pixelflut-v6/README.md

 However, my interested was raised again, after seeing the Pixelflut setup using dedicated switches at GPN22 to do interfere with regular traffic.

 The result of this is this repository :)

+## Performance

+DPDK is the limit :rocket:
+I personally only own a Intel 82599 dual port 10G card for 22,00 €, which can receive ~28 million packets/s which is ~15 Gbit/s.
+I think the limit is my old CPU (Intel i7-3770K from 2012) in my desktop, I have seen similar cards do 10G line rate (which would be 20 Gbit/s in this case).

+Looking at the [DPDK performance reports](https://core.dpdk.org/perf-reports/), a Mellanox (yes, I keep calling them that way :P) ConnectX-6 should :tm: be able to do 100G line rate :)